 - ✓ Be Safe

 - ✓ Be Kind

 - ✓ Be Respectful

 - ✓ Be Responsible

 - B. Behavior Guidelines: KHA believes that classroom management and preventative school discipline must be integrated and work together with effective academic instruction in a positive and safe school climate to maximize success for all students.
 Therefore, KHA strives to support all students and staff by teaching and promoting positive behavior school wide.
 There are four rules which are enforced in all areas of the school on a daily basis called the Eagle Code of Conduct.
 The Code expects all students to always be kind, be safe, be respectful, and be responsible.
 When the school rules are followed, students have an opportunity to receive recognition for their efforts through praise, receiving Eagle Bucks for "above and beyond" behaviors, and whole class rewards.
 Students can purchase items (bookmarks, for example) or privileges (extra P.E. time, for example).
 When the school rules are not followed, specific consequences result, but may be adapted according to student needs.
-Each class has the same behavior plan, but the visual model varies from the lower grades (Busy Beehive) to the upper grades (Flip a Card).
+Each class can utilize a similar behavior plan, but the visual model varies from the lower grades (Busy Beehive) to the upper grades (Flip a Card).
 Students start each morning with a clean slate or on GREEN.
 Students can receive a verbal reminder about behavior and still remain on GREEN.
 Students who choose not to follow the Eagle Code, and the behavior becomes problematic, there are a series of consequences that may include:

-• YELLOW - Visual Warning A reminder to check behavior. • BLUE - "Think Time" Five-minute break (not during an instruction time) in which students are to record the incident(s), think, and plan how to get them behavior back on track. • ORANGE - Parent Contact Ten minutes of recess lost and a phone call/email/note home regarding the problematic behaviors for the day. • RED - OFFICE Sent to the office with an immediate phone call home by administration.
+YELLOW - Visual Warning

+A reminder to check behavior.

+BLUE - "Think Time"

+Five-minute break (not during an instruction time) in which students are to record the incident(s), think, and plan how to get them behavior back on track.

+ORANGE - Parent Contact

+Possible up to Ten minutes of extra recess lost and/or other preferred activity ( By law students are entitled to 20 minutes daily.
+KHA offers 30 minutes daily or more) and/or a phone call/email/note home regarding the problematic behavior(s) for the day.

+• RED - OFFICE

+Sent to the office with an immediate phone call home by administration.
 The ultimate goal is to have the student safely reintroduced back into the classroom as soon as possible so minimal instruction is missed.

-\\\Certain behaviors may warrant immediate administrative and parent involvement, such as fighting, using inappropriate language, threats, etc.
+Certain behaviors may warrant immediate administrative and parent/guardian involvement, such as fighting, using inappropriate language, threats, etc.

-\\\KHA recognizes that some students may not respond to these behavioral guidelines or classroom behavioral interventions.
+KHA recognizes that some students may not respond to these behavioral guidelines or classroom behavioral interventions.
 Individual student behavior plans may be implemented after behavioral data has been analyzed and a student's educational team, which includes family input, determines that one is needed.